SFZC-WebOps/2505-dta-gtm-audit-fixes/ref-tools-debuggers.md

 | Google Tag Assistant (Preview Mode) | Visualize GTM tag firing behavior and setup       |
 | Google Consent Mode Debugger | Validate consent states and enforcement                 |
 | Omnibug                      | Inspect outbound analytics and tracking requests        |

+> ✅ All validation procedures used in the [Cross-Check Report (2025-05-21)](gtm-crosscheck-report-2025-05-21.md) align with the tools listed above.
+These tools form the standard baseline for verifying tag behavior, consent enforcement, and data accuracy.

+> ℹ️ **Note on Microsoft Clarity:**
+>  Clarity’s internal dashboard (https://clarity.microsoft.com) serves as a real-time validation environment for verifying tag installation and tracking behavior.
+Use it to confirm heatmap coverage, session recording presence, and script firing after consent is granted.

 ---